imshus/Alarm-Clock-CN/README.md

                       We also used Javascript to makes a proper activeness of the project with the helps of concept like:
                       DOM, Event and timeseries etc.

-This project should be made for the purpoe of learning the basic concept of HTML,JAVASCRIPT,CSS.